aletheon/eleutherios-website/README.md

 At the parent level sub-forums show up in a list and can be navigated to by clicking on them.

 ![breadcrumb](./src/assets/breadcrumb.jpg)
-At the child level the parent shows up as a breadcrumb, where the service provider can navigate their way back up the tree by clicking on the parent forum.
+At the child level the parent shows up as a breadcrumb, where the service provider can navigate their way back up the tree or network.

 #### Current features: